 SECOND THOUGHT: Heat

-All heat is measure in kilo watts (kW).
+Heat being emitted from a stove is measured in kilo watts (kW).
 If the stove is giving off too much heat it may be that windows will have to be opened (defeating the object!) or by not having the stove hot enough the fire chamber will fill with smoke causing tar to built up within the chamber and the flue.
 The rule of thumb is that 1kW is required to heat 14 cubic metres of indoor space to a temperature of 21° when the outdoor temperature is 1° and will be assessed on the following

 - the lay out of the room; ie open plan, L-shaped

 - the size of the windows; single/double glazed

 - other forms of heating within the room